justinwlin/runpodWhisperx/README.md

     return encoded_string.decode("utf-8")
 ```

-# Example Functions from my codebase of me calling the runpod:
+# Example Functions from my application calling the Runpod API.
+(This is just cut out from my application, adapt to your own usage, since things like SubtitlerResponse type won't exist for your app.
+This is just something my codebase has for autocompletion, but you don't need type definitions in Python)

 ```
 SERVER_ENDPOINT = "XXXXXXXX"